Monetization

 Closing thesis

 API monetization is not a billing exercise.
 It is a product strategy decision.
-The strongest models make cost visible, value explicit and margin intentional.
+The strongest models make fixed cost visible, base cost explicit and margin intentional.
 The weakest ones confuse traffic with value and end up underpricing strategic capability.